Tupac Shakur: Police search house over 1996 killing

 - Published

-Police in Nevada have confirmed they served a search warrant this week in connection with the unsolved killing of rapper Tupac Shakur, US media report.
+Police in Nevada have confirmed they served a search warrant this week in connection with the unsolved killing of rapper Tupac Shakur.

-Detectives carried out their search at a home in Henderson, a suburb of Las Vegas where Shakur was gunned down in September 1996.
+Detectives carried out the search at a home in Henderson, a suburb of Las Vegas where Shakur was gunned down in September 1996.

 Las Vegas Metropolitan police did not provide further details of the search, citing the ongoing investigation into his murder.